Code-Institute-Submissions/full-stack-frameworks-with-django-1/README.md

 I would highly recommend installing some kind of virtual environment to ensure that each project has it's own dependencies.
 I recommend [virtualenv](https://virtualenv.pypa.io/en/stable/).

-Please also note that these commands may differ from OS to OS, as I use an Ubuntu based operating system (Pop!_OS) the commands I put below will refer to most Linux distributions.
+Please also note that these commands may differ from OS to OS, as I use an Ubuntu based operating system the commands I put below will refer to most Linux distributions.

 **$ notes a terminal command**